Taishang Huang: Modern usage

-In modern Chinese history after 1949, Deng Xiaoping has been called Taishang Huang in a pejorative context because he wielded much of his power without assuming the titles normally taken on by China's paramount leader, and because he belonged to Mao Zedong's generation of leaders but wielded influence over leaders who were a generation below him.
+In modern Chinese history after 1949, Deng Xiaoping has been called Taishang Huang in a pejorative context, because he wielded much of his power without assuming the titles normally taken on by China's paramount leader and wielded influence over leaders who were a generation below him while he belonged to the generation of leaders from Mao Zedong's era.
 The term has also been applied to other Communist Party senior officials without formal titles who were seen as meddling in the affairs of their successors, such as Chen Yun and Jiang Zemin.

 List of Taishang Huangs

 Instances of Chinese rulers who were granted the title Taishang Huang and/or Taishang Huangdi: